 (c) The applicant shall ask the superintendent of the bureau of criminal identification and investigation in the criminal records check request to obtain from the federal bureau of investigation any information it has pertaining to the applicant.

 (2) Applicants outside the state of Ohio shall go to a police agency in their state and complete the blank criminal records check cards provided to them by the board and submit fingerprints by mailing the completed forms directly to the bureau of criminal identification and investigation.
+Note: Note, this process may be quicker and more convenient, if the applicant waits until she or he is in Ohio, to complete an electronic scan.

 (a) Each applicant shall pay the fee to the agency completing the fingerprinting and to the bureau of criminal identification and investigation for both the Ohio and federal bureau of investigation records checks.
 Applicants shall follow the directions provided with the fingerprint cards.
 The applicant shall ask the superintendent of the bureau of criminal identification and investigation in the request to obtain from the federal bureau of investigation any information it has pertaining to the applicant.
 Part of that application requires a waiver from electronic submission form citing out-of-state as the reason.